Patrick-van-Halm/dv-multiplayer-mod/Readme.md

 ### Connecting
 When connecting make sure you have the IP of the person you want to connect to.
 The port should be 4296 unless the host changed it.
-As of currently there is no syncing of save files yet so to connect make sure you are using the same save game as the host.

 ## Features